Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- The Nittany Lions have a win-loss record of 2-3 with odds of +200 or worse this year.

-- The moneyline set for this matchup implies Penn State has a 33.3% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that Texas has a 71.4% chance to win.

 Texas vs. Penn State Over/Under Stats